elastic/universal-profiling-documentation/README.md

 #### Deployment reference

-Before creating a new cluster, or upgrading an existing one to 8.5, please review the suggested configuration tier for each Elastic stack components.
+Before creating a new cluster, or upgrading an existing one to 8.5, please review the suggested configuration tier for each Elastic stack component.

 The reference deployment configuration in the table was tested to support profiling data from a fleet up to 500 hosts, each with 8 or 16 CPU cores, for a total of roughly 6000 cores.